Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 — John 1:29

 The writer of Hebrews similarly advises.

 . . . looking unto Jesus, the author and finisher of our faith, who for the joy that was set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God.

 Following Jesus will require our natural and spiritual eyes, focus, and attention.

 The emerald was the stone representing this tribe and symbolized love, rebirth, and growth.
-Love and rebirth are associated with the "Son of God" and our growth as we behold Him.
+Love and rebirth are associated with the "Son of God."
+We grow as we behold Him.

 When the Israelites were in the wilderness and murmured and complained about their living conditions, fiery serpents came to bite them.
-Moses lifted a serpent on a pole, and the people were required to look at it.
-They were healed as long as they beheld the pole, which was a picture of our Lord being lifted up for our sins.
+Moses lifted a serpent on a pole, and the people had to look at it to be healed.
+This scene illustrates the healing of our lives by Jesus being lifted up on the cross for our sins.

 He makes me to lie down in green pastures; He leads me beside the still waters.

 The next tribes listed are Simeon and Levi.
 These two will be interconnected because Jacob blessed them this way, and Levi becomes the priesthood that does not receive their own territory in the encampment.
 Simeon's name means hearing, and Levi's name means joining or attaching and has to do with how we hear in association or attachment with our obedience.
 Jesus makes this clear in Luke's Gospel.

 — Luke 8:18...